suizokukan/katal/README.md

     o  size_as_str()                        : return a size in bytes as a human-readable string
-    o  tagsstr_repr()                       : return an improved representation of a tags string o  thefilehastobeadded__sieves()        : return True if a file can be choosed and added to : the target directory
+    o  tagsstr_repr()                       : return an improved representation of a tags string o  thefilehastobeaddes__db()            : return True if the file isn't already known in the database o  thefilehastobeadded__sieves()        : return True if a file can be choosed and added to : the target directory
     o  thefilehastobeadded__siev_date()     : a part of thefilehastobeadded__sieves()